Roberto Cofresí: Challenge to the West Indies Squadron

 Evading Beagle, Cofresí returned to Jobos Bay; on February 15, 1825, the pirates arrived in Fajardo.
-Three days later John Low picked up a six-gun sloop, Anne (commonly known by her Spanish name Ana or La Ana), which he had ordered from boat-builder Toribio Centeno and registered in St. Thomas.
+Three days later John Low picked up a six-gun sloop, Anne (commonly known by her Spanish name Ana or La Ana), which he had ordered from boatbuilder Toribio Centeno and registered in St. Thomas.
 Centeno sailed the sloop to Fajardo, where he received permission to dock at Quebrada de Palmas in Naguabo.
 As its new owner Low accompanied him, remaining aboard while cargo was loaded.
 That night Cofresí led a group of eight pirates, stealthily boarded the ship and forced the crew to jump overboard; during the capture, Cofresí reportedly picked $20 from Low's pocket.
 Despite having to "walk the plank", Low's crew survived and reported the assault to the governor of Saint Thomas.
 Low probably attracted the pirates' attention by docking near one of their hideouts; his work on the Beagle rankled, and they were hungry for revenge after the capture of Hernández Morales.
 Low met Centeno at his hacienda, where he told the Spaniard about the incident and later filed a formal complaint in Fajardo.
 Afterwards, he and his crew sailed to Saint Thomas.
 Although another account suggests that Cofresí bought Anne from Centeno for twice Low's price, legal documents verify that the builder was paid by Low.
 Days later, Cofresí led his pirates to the Humacao shipyard and they stole a cannon from a gunboat (ordered by Miguel de la Torre to pursue the pirates) which was under construction.
 The crew armed themselves with weapons found on the ships they boarded.

 After the hijacking, Cofresí adopted Anne as his flagship.
 Although she is popularly believed to have been renamed El Mosquito, all official documents use her formal name.
 Anne was quickly used to intercept a merchant off the coast of Vieques who was completing a voyage from Saint Croix to Puerto Rico.
 Like others before it, the fate of the captured ship and its crew is unknown.
 The Spanish countered with an expedition from the port of Patillas.
 Captain Sebastián Quevedo commanded a small boat, Esperanza, to find the pirates but was unsuccessful after several days at sea.
 At the same time, de la Torre pressured the regional military commanders to take action against the pirates and undercover agents monitored maritime traffic in most coastal towns.
 The pirates docked Anne in Jobos Bay before sunset, a pattern reported by the local militia to southern region commander Tomás de Renovales.
 At this time the pirates sailed Anne towards Peñuelas, where the ship was recognized.
 Cofresí's last capture was on March 5, 1825, when he commanded the hijacking of a boat owned by Vicente Antoneti in Salinas.